Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 ## Running the simulation
 There are two pieces to the simulation, the producer and consumer.
-To run the simulation it is critical that you open a terminal window for each piece and run them at the same time.
+To run the simulation, it is critical that you open a terminal window for each piece and run them at the same time.
 If you do not run both the producer and consumer at the same time you will not be able to successfully run the simulation.

 **To run the producer:**
 1. `cd producers`